Sprinkles and Sprouts

 This Chicken Rogan Josh is an easy Kashmiri chicken curry that is packed with flavor and tastes just like something from an Indian Restaurant.

 Although Rogan Josh is usually made with lamb, this chicken version is a little quicker, making a great recipe for a midweek meal.
 Serve it with some rice and naan breads and your friends and family will be happy.
-This is one AMAZING curry!
+This is one amazing curry!

 This is a medium curry, but for the heat lovers out there, you can easily add extra spice, while those who like a mild curry can leave out the chili.
 The ingredient list looks long, but everything is easy to find in the grocery store.